 Careers at RPS

-As Dean of Faculty, I have been here for 16 years and have taught a variety of middle school classes ranging from math, STEAM, computers, cycle and science.
+As Dean of Faculty, I have been here since 2003 and have taught a variety of middle school classes ranging from math, STEAM, computers, cycle and science.
 Not only have I been a classroom teacher, but an advisor, a coach, and a mentor for fellow teachers.

 If you are considering a career at Rutgers Prep, which I sincerely and enthusiastically recommend, please read on.

 If I can clarify anything for you I would be honored to hear from you to reply to any questions you might have.

 6th and 7th Grade Science Teacher

 Rutgers Prep is a diverse Independent School.
 We are diverse in age, ethnicity, nationality, learning style, and culture.
 Our students range from age 3 to grade 12 and more than 50 languages are spoken in the homes of our students.
 Rutgers Prep is a family where teachers and students grow together.
 Teachers are able to really get to know their students due to our low 8:1 student to teacher ratio.
 Teachers also develop relationships with families, which enables support and growth of our students through their entire education.

 Chair of the World Language Department, Upper School Spanish Teacher

 A member of our faculty for over 25 years and a parent of an RPS graduate, Nandini is involved in many facets of the School.
 From helping with Student Council and assisting with our annual Diwali celebration to being a mentor to our new teachers, Nandini is always there to help and is the type of teacher that makes Rutgers Prep the wonderful community it is.